Infringement notices

 2. An infringement notice can be served on a corporation by leaving it at, or sending it to, the corporation’s head office, a registered office or a principal office.

 3. An infringement notice can be served on a registered trustee or a registered debt agreement administrator via email.
-The email will be sent from enforcement@afsa.gov.au.
+The email will be sent from the Insolvency and Securities Investigations team at isi@afsa.gov.au.

 4. An infringement notice that is posted will usually be sent by Registered Post with a delivery confirmation receipt.